-The capital reserve includes the investment holding gains, being the difference between cost and market value at the balance sheet date, totalling a gain of £221,052,000 (2011: £130,774,000).
-The capital reserve is currently non-distributable, however, it can be used to fund share buy backs.
+The capital reserve includes the investment holding gains, being the difference between cost and market value at the balance sheet date, totalling a gain of £380,239,000 (2012: £221,052,000).

-The revenue reserve is the only reserve that is distributable by way of dividend.
+The revenue and capital reserves are both distributable by way of dividend or share buy backs.

-16. Net Asset Value ('NAV') per Ordinary Share
+16. Net Asset Value (NAV) per Ordinary Share